I don’t think that any Irish person ever gets bored of hearing shocking facts about Ireland.

 17. The White House, where the president of America lives, was designed by an Irishman.

-18. Only around nine per cent of Irish people are actually natural gingers.
+18. In contrast to the popular belief, only around nine per cent of Irish people are actually natural gingers.

 19. St. Valentine is actually buried in Whitefriar Street Church in Dublin.